Are White Vinegar And Distilled White Vinegar The Same

 White vinegar and distilled white vinegar are two types of vinegar that differ in their ingredients, production process, and cost.
 White vinegar is made from a grain-based alcohol such as corn, rye, or barley.
 The alcohol is fermented and then mixed with acetic acid bacteria to produce a 5-10% solution of acetic acid.
 The resulting liquid is then diluted with water to create white vinegar.
 Distilled white vinegar, on the other hand, is made from pure grain alcohol that has been distilled to remove all other impurities.
 The result is a much more concentrated acetic acid solution with a much higher percentage of acetic acid than regular white vinegar.

-See also What Is Distilled Turpentine
+See also What Does Triple Distilled Whiskey Mean

 When it comes to cost, distilled white vinegar is typically more expensive than regular white vinegar due to the added processing steps and higher concentration of acetic acid.
 However, despite the higher cost per bottle, it can be more cost-effective in the long run as it takes less volume of distilled white vinegar to achieve the same effect as regular white vinegar.
 Therefore, if you are using large amounts of either type of vinegar for cleaning or cooking purposes, then distilled white vinegar may be worth considering due to its greater efficiency and lower overall cost per use.